Custom packaging design: a strategic approach to shipping cost reduction

 Bespoke packaging manufacturers design to exact product dimensions, eliminating wasted air.
 Smaller packages mean lower dimensional weight charges, better container utilisation, and more units per pallet.
 Tighter packaging dimensions reduce per-unit shipping costs whether you're moving components by road, air or sea.

 This is particularly impactful for high-value, low-weight products common in electronics and precision measurement and diagnostic equipment.
-A circuit board might weigh 500 grams but ship in a box sized for dimensional weight equivalent to five kilograms.
-Custom packaging design companies shrink that box to minimum viable dimensions, dropping charges substantially.
+A circuit board might weigh 500 grams but ship in a box sized for dimensional weight is equivalent to five kilograms.

 Better protection, fewer costly returns